sergueik/puppetmaster_vagrant/modules/exec_service_control/README.md

 Info
 ----
-This module contains Powershell script templates to stop and uninstall service.
-It may be useful to avoid duplicate declaration error if native Puppet service type is already declared for creation of the same service
+This module contains Pupper wrapper of Powershell script templates to stop and uninstall a Windows service during some application 'uninstall' through direct 'exec' - relying on service type would lead to duplicate declaration errors.